The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 Given their composition and the impact they have on blood sugar, carbohydrates can be classified as simple and complex.

-• Complex Carbohydrates – (wholemeal flour, wholemeal rice, vegetables) are those that have a slower metabolism and a low glycemic index – THE GOOD CARBS!
+• Complex Carbs – (wholemeal flour, wholemeal rice, vegetables) are those that have a slower metabolism and a low glycemic index – THE GOOD CARBS!

 These two types affect the way blood sugar rises differently and also affect the feeling of satiety differently.
 Insulin secretion can be triggered more slowly or faster, as can the way energy is stored in the body.

-Simple Carbohydrates – The Bad Carbs: To Be Avoided!!!
+Simple Carbs – The Bad Carbs: To Be Avoided!!!

-Consumption of simple carbohydrates translates into a simplistic diet and not at all thought.
-Simple carbohydrates are sugars.
-While some of these are found naturally in milk, most simple carbohydrates in the diet are added to food.
+Consumption of simple carbs translates into a simplistic diet and not at all thought.
+Simple carbss are sugars.
+While some of these are found naturally in milk, most simple carbs in the diet are added to food.

 They cause sudden blood sugar differences, and the appetite is negatively affected.

-The most important sources of such carbohydrates are refined sugar and white flour, and everything obtained from them.
+The most important sources of such carbs are refined sugar and white flour, and everything obtained from them.

 • Low in fiber